sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 ML-KEM can also be used to perform public key encryption, that is, where a sender encrypts a message with a public key, and only the holder of the private key can decrypt the message.
 To use ML-KEM for this task, it is recommended that you use it within the Hybrid Public Key Encryption framework {{RFC9180}} to perform the operations.
-You can use {{I-D.connolly-cfrg-hpke-mlkem}}, which is three ML-KEM parameter sets that has been proposed for HPKE.
+You can use {{I-D.draft-ietf-hpke-pq}}, which is three ML-KEM parameter sets that has been proposed for HPKE.

 # Using ML-KEM